 How is it transmitted

-So, to prevent this infection, it is very important to follow careful hygiene practices, such as washing your hands before eating and after going to the bathroom, and avoiding the sharing of cutlery and glasses with other people.
+So, to prevent this type infection, it is very important to follow careful hygiene practices, such as washing your hands before eating and after going to the bathroom, and avoiding the sharing of cutlery and glasses with other people.

 - Peptic ulcer;